Marcello-Sega/pytim/README.md

 ## From the PyPI

-this will install the latest release present on the Python Package Index:
+this will install the latest release present in the Python Package Index:

 ```
 pip install --user --upgrade pytim